robertvunabandi/design-patterns/README.md

      try out different things from the various design patterns.
 - **`<root>/src/<design-pattern-name>`**
    - This contains an example of the design pattern.
-   - The subfolders will always be a `/bad` (how code can be written in a bad way) and a `/good` (how that same code can be refactored using the design pattern).
-These codes will mostly be coming from the book.
+   - The subfolders will be of the form `v0`, `v1`, ..., `vn` and then a `vfinal`.
+The `vfinal` will contain the version that uses the design pattern in its most proper form.
+Everything else will be iterations of the same idea which will all have issues.
    - There will also be a `README` linking to the definition of that design pattern.